greenonline/serialplot_OS_X_port/Readme_SerialPlot.md

 # What is SerialPlot?

+This is a graph plotting application that can be controlled from a serial port.
+This is a QT based application and currently only build & tested for OS X. I'm working on a Arduino library class that can control (add plots & samples) from the Arduino.
+Dependencies are QWT and qextserialport.

 SerialPlot is graphing application that uses the serial port as a data source.
 An example of use is to replace the limited graphing facility built in to the Arduino IDE.

-It is built primarily for OS X, but may work on Win32/64 and Linux, with a little coaxing.
+It is built primarily for OS X, but may compile/build on Win32/64 and Linux, with a little coaxing.

 # How to build SerialPlot?